GrgoMariani/Python-Decorators/README.md

 Deterministic Finite Automaton Emulator.
 A really simplified one, at least.

 ## do in main thread
-Executes the given function in the main thread
+Executes the given function in the main thread.

 ## For Each Elem
 A nice programming pattern for simplyfing operations on all elements of a list.